 For Topic area 2, what would a successful deliverable look like?

-A series of recommendations and options for modernizing and optimizing the Data Management and Cyberinfrastructure (DMAC) system.
+A series of recommendations and options for modernizing and optimizing the existing Data Management and Cyberinfrastructure (DMAC) system.
 The deliverables should be informed by the roles of NOAA partners and systems as these are integrated with the existing Regional Association systems.
+We encourage you to focus on existing, realistic needs, and on directions where DMAC should be moving towards.

 If a question in the Office of Management and Budget (OMB) approved Environmental Compliance NOAA Grants Questionnaire is required under this NOFO, yet is not applicable to the applicant’s proposed activity, what is the level of detail the applicant should provide to explain why the requested information is not relevant?